Wall, Gordon lead Rockets past Grizzlies 115-103

 MEMPHIS, Tenn.
 (AP) — John Wall scored 22 points, Eric Gordon added 20 and the Houston Rockets beat the Memphis Grizzlies 115-103 on Thursday night.

 Jae’Sean Tate had a season-high 19 points for Houston, while Christian Wood scored 17 points on 7-of-10 shooting before rolling his right ankle in the third quarter.
-He did not return.
+He did not return and left the arena in a wheelchair.

+Wall said the veteran Rockets have told Tate, a rookie, to stay within his game and take advantage of his shots, particularly corner 3s.

+“He listened to the veterans, so we’re fine with those,” Wall said.

 Rookie Desmond Bane led the Grizzlies with 16 points, while Ja Morant added 15.
 Tyus Jones and Brandon Clarke finished with 13 each as Memphis lost its second straight.